 Several years ago when my son was just starting to drive, I was unfortunate enough to have an incidental interaction with the law.
-In this case, it was the Richmond City Police.
+In this case, it was the Richmond City Police which I now recall the police practices.
 I was riding in the passenger seat as my sixteen-year-old son, equipped with a learner’s permit, was driving my old Honda Civic.
 Typically when he drives, I have my radar on high alert to watch for potential hazards for a new driver who may act his age.
 However, I’d just received a call so my attention was focused on the phone call as we drove along Forest Hill Avenue during the 5 p.m. traffic.

 All of a sudden, the cars ahead of us came to an abrupt stop, and though he braked hard, he couldn’t stop the car before slamming in to the car ahead of us.
 It ended up being a three-car crash.
 Fortunately, no one was hurt.

 Within minutes, the Richmond Police was there.
 After handing over the license, registration, and insurance card and dispensing with the routine questions, the officer said the tow trucks were on the way.